The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients: Introduction

 \subsubsection{Sheaves}

-The common meaning of a \emph{sheaf} in the literature is a sheaf on a topological space; such sheaves are ubiquitous to topology and algebraic geometry.
-The sheaves that we consider here are discrete, more elementary analogues that are defined over \emph{cell complexes} and are better known in the literature as \emph{cellular sheaves}.
-They were first introduced by Shepard \cite{Shepard_1985_cellular_descrip_of_der_cat_PhD} and studied further by Curry \cite{Curry_2014_sheaves_cosheaves_PhD}; a concise treatment can be found in \cite{Hansen_2019_spectral_thy_of_sheaves} or \cite{First_2021_sheaves_on_complexes_preprint}.
-The authors observed in \cite{First_2021_sheaves_on_complexes_preprint} that coboundary expansion is actually a property of sheaves on simplicial complexes, rather than a property of the complex, so one may also think of sheaves as generalizing the coefficient group that is used in the definition of coboundary expansion.
+The common meaning of a \emph{sheaf} in the mathematical literature is a sheaf on a topological space; such sheaves are ubiquitous to topology and algebraic geometry.
+The sheaves that we consider here, however, are discrete, more elementary analogues that are defined over \emph{cell complexes} and are also known in the literature as \emph{cellular sheaves} or \emph{local systems}.
+They were first introduced by Shepard \cite{Shepard_1985_cellular_descrip_of_der_cat_PhD} and studied further by Curry \cite{Curry_2014_sheaves_cosheaves_PhD}; a concise treatment can be found in \cite{Hansen_2019_spectral_thy_of_sheaves}, \cite[\S5]{First_2024_cosyst_exp_posets_preprint} or \cite[\S4]{First_2023_sheaves_on_complexes_preprint}.

-For simplicity, we restrict our discussion here to sheaves on graphs; the general definition over simplicial complexes is given in \S\ref{subsec:sheaves}.
-Unlike \cite{Shepard_1985_cellular_descrip_of_der_cat_PhD}, \cite{Curry_2014_sheaves_cosheaves_PhD} and similar sources, we shall need to take the empty face into account when defining a sheaf; we call such a structure an \emph{augmented sheaf} to avoid confusion.
+For simplicity, we restrict our discussion here to sheaves on graphs and recall the general definition later in \S\ref{subsec:sheaves}.
+Similarly to \cite{First_2024_cosyst_exp_posets_preprint}, and unlike \cite{Shepard_1985_cellular_descrip_of_der_cat_PhD} and \cite{Curry_2014_sheaves_cosheaves_PhD}, we shall view all graphs as $1$-dimensional simplicial complexes and take the empty face of a graph into account when defining a sheaf on it.